cacing69/cquery/docs/quickstart.md

 ## Methods

-Lists of method you are can used for query in html
+Lists of method available you can used for query html

 | method | example | description |
 | --------- | ------------- | ------------------ |